bcpeinhardt/testbldr/README.md

 pub fn main() {

-  // Lets do a more real world example.
-Lets say you have some test
+  // Lets say you have some test
   // cases in a json file.
 Here's an example of building a test suite
   // from them